farblos/wpg2dk/README.md

 *Notes*:

-- Table `tblregion` provides face regions in correct orientation for non-rotated photos, that is, where `EXIF:Orientation` is absent or denotes "normal" orientation.
+- Table `tblregion` provides face regions in correct orientation for non-rotated photos, that is, where `IFD0:Orientation` is absent or denotes "normal" orientation.
 For these, `r.left` gives distance between right photo margin and left region margin, `r.top` likewise for the top region margin.